-The new Perth Stadium will form a permanent centrepiece as part of the Burswood Peninsula redevelopment.
+The Perth Stadium and Sports Precinct will form a permanent centrepiece as part of the Burswood Peninsula redevelopment.
 Located on the Swan River, it will be a major sporting and entertainment venue, capable of attracting national and international events to Perth.

-The design of the stadium is focussed on delivering a 'fan first' philosophy.
-With 60,000 seats, the standard of the stadium including its functionality, services, finishes and fitout will ensure that it is one of Australia's finest stadia.
+The design of the Stadium is focussed on delivering a 'fans first' philosophy.
+With 60,000 seats and the potential to increase to 70,000, the standard of the Stadium including its functionality, services, finishes and fit out will ensure that it is one of Australia's finest.

-An integrated public transport solution will ensure that fans can travel to and from the new Perth Stadium using a range of options.
+An integrated public transport solution will ensure that fans can travel to and from Perth Stadium using a range of options.

-The new Perth Stadium will create a spectacular gateway to our City.
-Together with other major development projects such as Elizabeth Quay and the Perth City Link, the new stadium will enhance Perth's reputation as a world-class destination.
+Perth Stadium will create a spectacular gateway to our City.
+Together with other major development projects such as Elizabeth Quay and the Perth City Link, the Stadium will enhance Perth's reputation as a world-class destination.

 Construction of the stadium and sports precinct

-- Contract awarded for the design and construction of the Stadium and Sports Precinct in mid-2014.
+- Contract awarded to design, build, finance and maintain the Perth Stadium and Sports Precinct in August 2014.

-- Construction of the Stadium and Sports Precinct begins in December, 2014.
+- Construction of the Stadium and Sports Precinct commenced in December, 2014.

-- Construction of the Swan River Pedestrian Bridge linking East Perth to the Burswood Peninsula commences in early-2015.
+- Construction of the Swan River Pedestrian Bridge linking East Perth to the Burswood Peninsula commences in late 2015.

-- The Swan River Pedestrian bridge construction complete by the end of 2016.
+- The Swan River Pedestrian Bridge construction completed by early 2017.

-- Commissioning to test Stadium operations take place from late-2017.
+- Perth Stadium commissioning and transition to operations from late-2017.

-- The new Perth Stadium and Sports Precinct ready for the start of the 2018 AFL season.
+- Perth Stadium and Sports Precinct ready for the start of the 2018 AFL season.